FarzanehEntezari/localization-particle-filters/README.md

-# localization-particle-filters
+# Robotics - Localization

-Localization using visual imagery and particle filters
+Estimating the trajectory of the Aqua robot which has a camera facing downward using visual imagery and particle filters.
+Running on a ROS simulator.